rawgraphs/rawgraphs-core/website/docs/workflow.md

 Each chart implementation is delegated for:

 - defining the semantics of the visual model (dimensions)
-- transforming a tabular dataset based on the dimensions
+- transforming a tabular dataset based on a "mapping" between the dimensions and data columns in the dataset
 - describing a set of visual options
 - implement the actual rendering in a HTML DOM node.